ArcGIS Pro provides numerous options for sharing your work.

 Share web styles

 Sharing a locator allows users in your organization to use the geocoding service in web apps, ArcGIS Desktop, ArcGIS Online, and other client applications.

 Share web tools

-Web tools allow you to share your analysis with others in your organization's portal.
-Data is stored and processing occurs on a server that is federated with your portal, which makes it possible for a number of client applications in the ArcGIS platform to run the analysis, even at the same time.
+Web tools allow you to share your analysis with others in your organization.
+Data is stored and processing occurs on a server that is federated with your portal, which allows a number of client applications in the ArcGIS platform to run the analysis, even at the same time.

-You can create new files that store the item's definition, and in most cases, references to underlying datasets.
+You can create files that store the item's definition and, in most cases, references to underlying datasets.
 You can create the following:

 Automate sharing workflows

 Many sharing workflows can be automated with Python using ArcPy functions and classes in the Sharing module and geoprocessing tools in the Publishing, Caching, and Package toolsets.